rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

      Using the concelho, we determine the NUTS I, II, and III regions.
 If the concelho is not available because the zipcode or dicofre is too short, a partial match is performed to extract at least the NUTS I and II levels, or just the NUTS I level.

-  5. The merged and completed files are saved, while the temporary merged files alongside their temporary folder are deleted.
-Raw data files are never deleted but replaced eeverytime that the extraction scripts are executed.
+  5. The raw data files are never deleted but are replaced each time the data extraction script is executed.

 ---